Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Variational Bootstrapping of CDM

 with as many equations as $y^A$-variables.\\ Variational bootstrapping then allows one to find a canonical correction term to be added to \eqref{eq:VBguess} in such a way that the corrected $y^A$-equations are derived from a Lagrangian; moreover, this Lagrangian is uniquely determined up to boundary terms and to terms that do not involve $y^A$.
 This will allow us, under certain circumstances (to be detailed below) to also ``bootstrap'' the $z^I$-equation.
 The Lagrangian density of the said Lagrangian is given\footnote{In principle, such a Lagrangian can only be constructed in a coordinate chart.
 Yet, if our variables $y^A$ are tensor ones and the left hand sides of \eqref{eq:VBguess} are tensor densities, then the Lagrangian is globally well defined -- and actually, generally covariant.} by

 where the $y^B$ variables and all their derivatives are scaled by the same $u$ factor in the integrand and a sum over index $A$ is understood.

 In cases where our guessed equations \eqref{eq:VBguess} can be obtained from a variational principle, any Lagrangian density producing \eqref{eq:VBguess} as $y^A$-part of the Euler-Lagrange equations must be of the form \eqref{eq:VBlag} up to Lagrangian densities completely independent of the $y^A$-variables (\emph{i.e.} which do not contribute to the $y^A$-equations) and total divergences (which do not contribute to the field equations at all), see \cite{Ducobu:2024grm}.
-The form of the $y^A$-independent densities is not constrained by the above procedure and should thus be found by different means\footnote{Intuitively, the situation is similar to try finding a function $f : \mathbb{R}^2 \to \mathbb{R}^2 : (x,y) \mapsto f(x,y)$ when the only information we have is on $\partial_x f$.}.
+The form of the $y^A$-independent terms in the Lagrangian density is not constrained by the above procedure and should thus be found by different means\footnote{Intuitively, the situation is similar to try finding a function $f : \mathbb{R}^2 \to \mathbb{R}^2 : (x,y) \mapsto f(x,y)$ when the only information we have is on $\partial_x f$.}.

-But what if the equation \eqref{eq:VBguess} we start with is not variational (\emph{i.e.} what if it does not appear as the $y^A$-equation of any Lagrangian) ?
+But what if the equation \eqref{eq:VBguess} we start with is not variational (\emph{i.e.} what if it does not arise as the Euler-Lagrange equation with respect to $y^A$ of any Lagrangian)?
 In that case, the idea behind variational bootstrapping is to still compute the Lagrangian density \eqref{eq:VBlag}.
 This does two things for us:

-\begin{enumerate} \item It provides a Lagrangian density that will ``correct the $y^A$-equations''\footnote{\emph{i.e.} the $y^A$-part of the Euler-Lagrange equations associated with \eqref{eq:VBlag} will be as close as possible from \eqref{eq:VBguess}, while being variational; the difference between \eqref{eq:VBguess} and the $y^A$-part of the Euler-Lagrange equations associated with \eqref{eq:VBlag} being the components of the so-called Helmholtz form which, in a nutshell, precisely measures the obstruction from variationality of \eqref{eq:VBguess}.},
+\begin{enumerate} \item It provides a Lagrangian density that will ``correct the $y^A$-equations'' into their ``closest'' variational equations.\footnote{To be more precise, the difference between \eqref{eq:VBguess} and the $y^A$-part of the Euler-Lagrange equations associated with \eqref{eq:VBlag} is a linear combination of the components of the so-called Helmholtz form, which precisely measures the obstruction from variationality of \eqref{eq:VBguess}.},

 \item It constrains the acceptable form (up to $y^A$-independent terms) for the $z^I$-equations. \end{enumerate} In that case, the $y^A$-part of the Euler-Lagrange equations associated with \eqref{eq:VBlag} will differ from \eqref{eq:VBguess} but \eqref{eq:VBlag} will provide a canonical (and ``minimal'') Lagrangian based on the guess \eqref{eq:VBguess}.